-- Official SAT, ACT, or CLT test score is required unless the applicant is an international student who completed high school outside of the United States.
-Super scores are evaluated to meet admission standard. - o Test Score Minimum:

-SAT: 970 (New SAT)

-ACT: 18CLT: 62

-- Final official high school transcript is required.
-Successful completion of the General Educational Development (GED) Testing Program may be submitted in lieu of a high school transcript. - Minimum high school grade point average (GPA): - 2.0 on a 4.0 scale (unweighted) - Official college transcripts of all coursework completed excluding courses completed at CIU
+- Online Application. - Affirm to be a Christian and agree with CIU's Doctrinal Standard. - Official SAT, ACT, or CLT test score is required unless the applicant is an international student who completed high school outside of the United States.
+Super scores are evaluated to meet admission standard. - Test Score Minimum: - SAT: 970 (New SAT) - ACT: 18CLT: 62 - Final official high school transcript is required.
+Successful completion of the General Educational Development (GED) Testing Program may be submitted in lieu of a high school transcript. - o Minimum high school grade point average (GPA): - 2.0 on a 4.0 scale (unweighted) - Official college transcripts of all coursework completed excluding courses completed at CIU.